-Ever since I attended, or to be honest dropped out of Westerdal’s School of Communication just before my final exam sometime last century, I have been an enthusiastic workplace schizophrenic.
-Somewhere along the way I became a mix of vertex and pixel-slinging writer and technophile.
-I blame this on Westerdals, mostly, as that college also introduced me to the lifelong love-affair I have with computer technology; Their Macs opened entirely new doors and universes to me, which is how, and why I jumped ship into a world of better money and worse hourse, by starting out as a SysAdmin – with Novell and Windows certifications from the dark ages.
+I have been an enthusiastic workplace schizophrenic ever since I attended Westerdal’s School of Communication.
+Or; dropped out just before my final exam sometime last century, to be precise,.
+Somewhere along the way, I became a mix of vertex and pixel-slinging writer and technophile.
+I mostly blame this on Westerdals, as they also introduced me to the lifelong love-affair I have with computer technology. ; Their Macs opened entirely new doors and universes for me.
+This is how, and why I jumped ship into a world of better money and worse hours, by rebooting as a SysAdmin – with Novell and Windows certifications from the dark ages.

-I have since taken classes and certifications in anything from Public Acquisitions to a starter in Escenic, am a SCRUM-mistress, and am currently working towards a bachelor’s in Project Management from BI – The Norwegian School of Business – where I am working on my paper on risk management in international projects.
-I’ve recently started updating my skills again, starting with TreeHouse’s GIT-classes and working towards a PMP.
+I have since taken courses and certifications in anything from Public Acquisitions to a starter in Escenic, am a SCRUM-mistress, and recently worked towards a bachelor’s in Project Management from BI – The Norwegian School of Business.

 Places I’ve worked

-I love the creative process, which I honed at Westerdals sometime back in the dark ages; I think that having a foot in either field improves my work in both: I bring disciplined working habits from consulting into my creative work, and I carry parts of the creative process into my consulting work.
-They’ve both also taught me to first define the box, before allowing anyone, including myself, to think outside of it, in my project management work.
-In addition, I am normally really good with deadlines, and boy, do I give good PowerPoint 😉
+I love the creative process, which I honed at Westerdals sometime back in the dark ages.
+I think having a foot in either field improves my work in both.
+I bring disciplined working habits from consulting into my creative work, and I carry parts of the creative process into my consulting work.
+They’ve both also taught me to first define and sketch out the box, before allowing anyone including myself, to start thinking outside of it.

-Like everybody else, I have family and friends who mean the world to me, and with who I love to spend time, regardless of whether it’s over a good, homecooked meal, or out and about, just hanging out.
+LLike everybody else, I have family and friends who mean the world to me, and with whom I love to spend time, regardless of whether it’s over a good, homecooked meal, or out and about, just hanging out.
 This matters to me – I firmly believe behaviour is truth, and it’s not how you feel that matters, but how you behave.
-And regardless of whether it’s work or play, one of its tenets is that you make an effort to make time for the people and things in your life that matter.
+And regardless of whether it’s work or play, one of its tenets is that you make an effort for your team or make time for the people and things in your life that matter.

-I am fairly private about my personal life.
-Not because I have any exciting skeletons in my attached, straight, no-kids, left-leaning closet, but because I like my privacy.
+I am relatively private about my personal life.
+Not because I have any exciting skeletons in my semi-attached, straight, no-kids, left-leaning closet, but because I like my privacy.
 The fact I have nothing to hide does not equate an “Access all areas”- pass to my life.
 Oh, and I have pets.
 I always have pets.
 I’ve had dogs, cats, horses, fish and rats.
 Right now it’s just two cats – Felix and Sebastian, also known as The Dynamic Duo and they are loved and spoilt to bits

 I‘ve been drawing ever since I can remember.
 I don’t think I was very good at it, and for some years I got stuck in a rut.
 And then I discovered 3D, which I took to at once because it was so much more in line with what I saw in my mind’s eye, and what I wanted to achieve.
 I use various applications, but in this day and age, where everybody goes for hyperreal, I have to admit I like to add a painterly feel to my personal work.
 I also like other artists’ work, ranging from Beth Caverner to staples like John Howe and Alessandro Baldasseroni, Syyd Mead, Neville Page, or Alex Alvarez, with whom I shared a seat in the 2014 and 15 CGAwards jury.